silverbulletmd/silverbullet/website/Configuration Manager.md

 ## Libraries
 Manages installed [[Library|Libraries]].

-# How configuration is store
+# How configuration is kept
 The Configuration Manager writes your edits into a managed `space-lua` block inside your [[CONFIG]] page, clearly marked.
 Simple hand edits to the managed block generally survive a round-trip through the UI, but the authoritative format is whatever the Configuration Manager writes.
 Anything you add _outside_ that block — in the regular user-configuration block — is left alone.